NGSEP/NGSEPcore/README.txt

 	-s			: Consider secondary alignments in the pileup process.
 Non-unique primary alignments will
 				  also be considered in this mode.
-	-minQuality INT         : Minimum variant quality.
-In this command, this filter applies to the QUAL column of the VCF, which is calculated for each variant as the maximum of the genotype qualities of samples with non-homozygous reference genotype calls.
-				  See the command FilterVCF to apply filters of quality and read depth on individual genotype calls.
-Default: 40
-	-maxBaseQS INT          : Maximum value allowed for a base quality score.
-				  Larger values will be equalized to this value.
-Default: 100 -ignore5 INT            : Ignore this many base pairs from the 5' end of the reads.
+	-ignore5 INT            : Ignore this many base pairs from the 5' end of the reads.
 Default: 0
 	-ignore3 INT            : Ignore this many base pairs from the 3' end of the reads.
 Default: 0
+	-h DOUBLE		: Prior heterozygosity rate.
+Default: 0.001 -maxBaseQS INT          : Maximum value allowed for a base quality score.
+Larger values will be equalized to this value.
+This parameter allows to reduce the effect of sequencing errors with high base quality scores.
+Default: 100
 	-knownSTRs FILE         : File with known short tandem repeats (STRs).
 				  This is a text file with at least three
 				  columns: chromosome, first position and last
 				  position.
 Positions should be 1-based and
 				  inclusive.
-	-knownVariants FILE     : VCF file with variants to be genotyped.
-Only these variants will appear in the output VCF.
+	-minQuality INT         : Minimum variant quality.
+In this command, this filter applies to the QUAL column of the VCF, which is calculated for each variant as the maximum of the genotype qualities of samples with non-homozygous reference
+				  genotype calls.
+See the command FilterVCF to apply filters of quality and read depth on individual genotype calls.
+Default: 40
 	-embeddedSNVs           : Flag to call SNVs within STRs.
 By default, STRs are treated as a single locus and hence no SNV will be called within an STR.
-	-minMQ INT              : Minimum mapping quality to call an alignment unique Default: 20
-	-ploidy INT             : Default ploidy of the samples.
-Default: 2 -psp                    : Print id and ploidy of the sample in the VCF header.
-The header generated with this option is not a standard VCF header.
-However, it helps NGSEP to keep track of the ploidy of the samples through downstream analyses

 Alignments should be provided in BAM v1 format
 (see http://samtools.github.io/hts-specs/SAMv1.pdf for details).